jennifer-mak/jennifer-mak/talks.md

 layout: homepage
 ---
 # Talks and Media
+Here are some places I spoke at, from conferences to podcasts.

 ## **Neural Control of Movement 2024**
 This April, I'll be giving a talk at the annual Neural Control of Movement meeting in Dubrovnik, Croatia!
 I'll be on a panel on the underlying mechanisms of motor impairments after stroke, discussing updates on my work that I first showed at SfN 2023.